 Over the years I’ve tried various ways to encourage people to post their shops using prizes as the end goal.
 Not even that was enough.
 Grocery shopping is one of the hardest parts of a budget to moderate.
 It’s so easy to buy more than you need even with a grocery list in hand and get caught up in the game.

 What I found even more remarkable about Mary is how she has been able to keep her grocery budget consistent.
-This takes hard work, dedication and planning which she is persistent with.
+This takes hard work, dedication, and planning which she is persistent.
 She also has a wonderful husband who is on board with their financial health which makes it a team effort.

 I’m sure once or twice I’ve said she’s a master planner over the past 7 years.

-In honour of Mary I plan to go grocery shopping with the money and donate to our local food bank.
+In honor of Mary, I plan to go grocery shopping with the money and donate to our local food bank.

 Thank-You Mary for being such a big part of the GGC, you are a winner in my books and most certainly a foodie at heart.
 My kind of virtual online friend for life unless of course Mrs. CBB and I plan to take a trip out your way.
 We’d love to meet up.

 Top 8 Grocery Game Challenge Posts for 2018